Ritsem

 Water information

-In the new proposal, Lake Autajaure was spared from regulation.
-Instead a tunnel was to be built from Lake Sitasjaure, leading the water to the power station.
+A tunnel was built from Lake Sitasjaure, leading water to the power station.
 The construction of the tunnel was one of the most ambitious rock excavation operations in Sweden at the time, with the volume of excavated rock amounting to 2.5 million m3.
 The final stretch of the tunnel has impressive statistics: 16.3 kilometres in length and a width and height of 11 metres each.
-The machine hall was excavated 160 metres below ground level and had the largest unit in the whole of the Lule Älv River at the time.
+The machine hall was excavated 160 metres below ground level and had the largest unit in the whole of the river Lule älv at the time.